 Galvalume® sheet is used for three categories of metal roofing.
 There is, of course, residential and commercial roofing.
 It’s also used in industrial roofing, commonly known as structural.
 Structural panels are attached directly to a building’s steel frame.
 Commercial applications usually feature standing seam panels for steep slopes and mansards to enhance the appearance of the building.
 For residential roofs standing-seam panels are attached directly to the wood deck with the fasteners concealed by each successive panel.
-Pre-painted panels are generally used but roofing contractors in Miami are noticing the less expensive bare, mill-grade Galvalume® stays cleaner due to the zinc in its coating.
+Pre-painted panels are often used but in Miami we are noticing the less expensive bare, mill-grade Galvalume® stays cleaner longer due to the zinc in its coating.

 Before moving forward with a standing-seam Galvalume® metal roof homeowners in South Florida need to make sure their home is more than a half mile from salt water.
 From within that distance an upgrade to aluminum, stainless steel or copper is required, by Code.

 Energy Efficient Metal Roofing

 Galvalume® metal roofing has good heat and sunlight reflectivity when a light color or mill-grade is chosen, making its reflective surface excellent for hot climates.
 During the summer it makes buildings cooler by efficiently reflecting away sunlight and reducing the amount of heat radiated into the building.
 This good thermal reflectivity translates into energy savings by reducing cooling costs.
-Tests show that only half as much heat from solar radiation is transmitted into a building with a Galvalume® roof compared to galvanized, and almost one-third less heat compared to a clay tile roof.
+Tests show that only half as much heat from solar radiation is transmitted into a building with a Galvalume® roof compared to galvanized, and almost one-third less heat compared to clay tile.

 Galvalume® vs. Galvanized